PeterC-alfaisal/jeva/README.md

 strong evidence and 4 represents extremely strong evidence, and so on.
 Negative values represent the same strength of evidence, except for the second hypothesis value versus the first.
 Support values for a given likelihood function can be compared with each other simply by subtracting them.
-In the example below, the support for d versus the 2nd hypothesis can be obtained by subtracting the support for the 2nd hypothesis versus null (4.115) from the support for d versus the null (2.191) giving -1.924, as listed in the 3rd line of output.
-The support for d versus the observed mean would be 2.191 - 4.352 = -2.161, negative
-as expected since d lower on the likelihood function curve from the maximum represented by the observed mean (MLE).

 The log likelihood ratio interval (support interval) identifies a supported range of values which are consistent with the observed statistic.
 In jeva it is denoted as *S*-*X*, where *X* can